angie4u/botv4-js-add-analytics/README.md

 ### Download your bot to your machine and open it using editor.
 1. Go to the **build** panel and click the **Download Bot Source Code** button.
 It will take a while to prepare a zip file.
 ![az006.JPG](img/az006.JPG)
-2. Open the source code using editor.
+2. Open the source code using an editor.
 ![az007.JPG](img/az007.JPG)
 3. Install the npm package before starting the bot locally.
 ```node
 npm install
 ```
-4. Test the bot locally
+4. Test your bot locally
 ```node
 npm start
 ```